An Online newsletter of

 This is an officially licensed, limited-edition run, so don't delay and miss the chance to add this 1967 Ford Custom Mayberry Squad Car to your collection.

-And remember that your purchase from Weaver's help support Mayberry events and Mayberry-related charitable causes all year long at locations all around the country.
+And remember that your purchases from Weaver's help support Mayberry events and Mayberry-related charitable causes all year long at locations all around the country.
 Those sales also help keep our online Mayberry newsletters and communities available to everybody free of charge.
 As always, thank you for shopping at Weaver's!

 Floyd's Barbershop Bulletin Board